 ADEA Faculty of Color Tuition Scholarships for Professional Development

-The American Dental Education Association (ADEA), with support from the ADEAGies Foundation, announces the ADEA Faculty of Color Tuition Scholarships for Professional Development, ADEA Summer Program for Emerging Academic Leaders.
+The American Dental Education Association (ADEA), with support from the ADEAGies Foundation, announces the ADEA Faculty of Color Tuition Scholarships for Professional Development, ADEA Emerging Leaders Program.
 This scholarship supports professional development activities

 for faculty of color in dental and allied dental education in the early stages of their careers.

-The ADEA Faculty of Color Tuition Scholarships for Professional Development, ADEA Summer Program for Emerging Academic Leaders were created to enable junior faculty (up to three years of experience) of color to participate in programs that will improve their teaching abilities, increase their leadership skills
+The ADEA Faculty of Color Tuition Scholarships for Professional Development, ADEA Emerging Leaders Program were created to enable junior faculty (up to three years of experience) of color to participate in programs that will improve their teaching abilities, increase their leadership skills

 and advance their understanding and mastery of other critical elements of a successful academic career.